laboon/ebook/text/15_testing_basics.md

 This should be a relatively simple test.
 There's only one input, the type is known and all possible input and output values are known.
 We are ignoring exogenous factors, of course---a hardware tester would want to know what happens if, say, the wire between the sensor and display is cut, or if overvoltage occurs, or... well, use your imagination.

 Where does one start when testing this?
-You will need to develop some inputs and expected outputs (e.g., "send in 15 PSI -> see the `UNDERPRESSURE` light come on and all other lights go out").
+You will need to develop some inputs and expected outputs (e.g., "send in 15 PSI &rarr; see the `UNDERPRESSURE` light come on and all other lights go out").
 You can then execute the test and see if what you see happening lines up with what you expected to see.
 This is the core concept of testing---checking __expected behavior__ against __observed behavior__.
 That is, ensuring that the software does what you expect it to under certain circumstances.
 There will be lots of adjustments, wrinkles, and caveats to that, but the root of all testing is comparing expected behavior with observed behavior.

 Your manager would like this tested as quickly as possible, and asks you to create four tests.
 Armed with the information that you should check expected versus observed behavior, you decide to send in -1, -111, -900, and -5 to see if the `ERROR` light comes on in each case, and none of the other lights do.
 Excited to have written your first tests, you show your manager, who frowns and says, "You're only testing one equivalence class!"